chinchliff/physcripts/README.md

 ---

-### Use a rooted superset tree to infer the root position in a subset tree
+### Use a superset tree to infer the root position in a subset tree

 script: `root_tree_against_master.py`